CaptainCrowbar/rs-io/docs/path.md

 Exceptions will be thrown under the following circumstances:

 * On Windows, any function that accepts a file name as a `std::string` will throw `std::invalid_argument` if the string is not valid UTF-8.
+This does not apply to `std::wstring` arguments, which can accept invalid UTF-16.
 * Any function not marked `noexcept` may throw `std::bad_alloc` if memory allocation fails.
 * Exception behaviour is only documented for individual functions where it